highnet/Tiny-React-MD3/vite-react-ts-md3-components/readme.txt

 How to run the backend:
-1. type 'cd vite-number-conversion' into the terminal
+1. type 'cd vite-react-ts-md3-components' into the terminal
 2. type 'npm run dev' into the terminal